 Dr. Herbstrith's research focuses on prejudice toward gay men and lesbians.
 Specifically, she investigates the extent to which negative attitudes toward gay men and lesbians exist and what factors are related to how people express or withhold these attitudes.
 Dr. Herbstrith's work also includes developing a connection between her research findings and the practice of school psychology by providing professional development training to school personnel, including teachers, administrators and school psychologists.

 Dr. Jeff Laurent

 Dr. Laurent joined the Program faculty in Fall, 2006.
 Dr. Laurent earned his Ph.D. in School Psychology from the University of Texas at Austin.
 He taught at Illinois State University and the University of Alabama.
 Most recently, he worked as a school psychologist in central Illinois before coming to Western.
 He teaches the intellectual assessment class along with the second semester assessment practicum.

 Dr. Laurent’s research interests center around anxiety and depression among youth.
-He serves on the editorial boards of the Journal of Clinical Child and Adolescent Psychology and the Clinical Journal of Applied School Psychology.
+He serves on the editorial board of Journal of Applied School Psychology.